 If you’re comfortable with making an investment, you can sign up for an online course or join a community of Pinterest manager.
 I’m currently a member of the Simple Pin Collective.

-Here are a few things you’re going to need to know how to do in order to bring value to future clients:
+Here are a few things you’re going to need to know how to do to bring value to future clients:

 Once you feel that you’ve learned all the basics, it’s time to start implementing the strategies you’ve learned.
 You can either start with your own blog and Pinterest account or you can offer to manage a friend or colleague’s account.
 You can consider this work your “first client” and use it as a case study.